alinetskyi/kubot/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

+**NEVER RUN TESTS WHEN YOU ALREADY HAVE A DATABASE WITH TOKENS!
+CREATE A BACKUP FIRST BECAUSE IT WILL GET DELETED!**

 ## Contributing